takashim0101/ashburton_flood_sar_analysis/README.md

 **Step 3: Prepare Data for Machine Learning**

 Here, we take the prepared images and cut them into smaller, manageable pieces (called "patches").
-These patches are then organized in a way that our U-Net machine learning model can easily learn from them to identify flood patterns.
+These patches are then organised in a way that our U-Net machine learning model can easily learn from them to identify flood patterns.

 ```bash
 # Inside the container
 python scripts/prepare_ml_data.py
 ```
 > **Note:** This script processes very large images and can take a significant amount of time to complete.
 You may see a "Resizing..." message, which is a normal alignment step.
-The process is finished when you see the "ML data preparation complete." message.
+The process is finished when you see the "ML data preparation complete" message.

 **Step 4: Train the U-Net Model**

-In this step, the U-Net model learns to recognize flood patterns by looking at the many image patches we prepared.
+In this step, the U-Net model learns to recognise flood patterns by looking at the many image patches we prepared.
 It's like teaching a computer to distinguish between flooded and non-flooded areas.
 Once it's done learning, the trained model is saved so we can use it later for predictions.

 You can run this either by entering the container first (as in Step 1) and then executing the script, or more directly from your host machine: